git/git.github.io/rev_news/drafts/edition-104.md

   Dragan Simic sent a patch to the mailing list that added a new `diff.statNameWidth=<width>` configuration option.
-The goal with this option was to make it possible to limit the width of the filepath part of the "stat" output of diff commands.
+The goal with this option was to make it possible to limit the width of the filepath part of the "stat" output of `git diff` commands.

-  The "stat" output of a diff command contains lines like for example:
+  For example, the "stat" output of a `git diff` command contains lines like this:

   ```
   path/to/file.txt                         | 11 +++++++--